gabehollombe/dynamodb-scaling-simulator/README.md

 - Does not yet simulate maximum numbers of downscales per day.
 - Does not think about hot partitions as a reason to throttle.
 Only considers total capacity avaialble vs requested.
 - Correctly simulates scaling up (when last 2 minutes of usage are higher than provisioned capacity) and down (when last 15 mintues are all at a utilization that is at least 20% lower than the target utilization).
 However, it scales _instantly_ up/down to the new capacity based on the target utilization.
 This is probably not how Dynamo actually behaves with regards to making new capacity decisions and latency in making those new capacities actually available for requests.
+  - I _think_ that DDB's scaling algorithm will scale up more aggressively if it also sees recent throttles?

 ## TODOs
 [ ] Cache CloudWatch data locally for subsequent runs on the same table/dateranges